 This website is about my work as a university professor.
 Up until 2019/2020, I was focused mostly on the vexed question of the evolution of programmed cell death in unicellular organisms.
 This is still a fascinating and compelling question in all biology: why single-celled organisms appear to have evolved a heritable mechanism for self-destruction (in anthropomorphic terms, a kind of suicide).
-But while writing a book in this field (see publications) my work took a 'philosophical turn' and I became more interested in the conceptual issues concerning mortality, especially heritable death across all forms of life--its nature, evolutionary history, epistemology, and metaphysics.
+But while writing a book in this field my work took a turn into the conceptual fields in biology.
+I became more interested in the philosophical issues in mortality, especially heritable death across all forms of life--the nature, evolution, epistemology, and metaphysics of organismal death.

 The Biology / Philosophy tab includes all the usual things academics have on their research websites.
 The pages in this section include details about my lab, books, publications, pedagogy, collaborators, etc., and cover my work in academia and some of the applied spinoffs in biotechnology and medical research.

 As with every other human, I have a unique story.
-For no other reason than to provide some background and to give a sense of my academic trajectory below are my qualifications and university affiliations.
+To provide some background, below are my qualifications and university affiliations.